TiendaNube/api-docs/resources/discounts/index.md

 This example presents some points to consider.

 - The tier name is retrieved using the global instance of **tierNameProvider**.
+- The URL where the executor will be called must contain a **store** parameter with the store ID value, in order to know which store is calling it.
 - The executor will get the information needed as a data object as a parameter.
 - The body MUST contain the property **acknowledge,** which will be used to determine if partner does some modification to the cart (add or remove a discount)

+In order to subscribe the executor, make sure the js file is public and register it through `POST / scripts` ([see more]({{ site.data.links.script.main | absolute_url}}/#post-scripts)) when authenticating a new user.

 ### Data Objects